Team Science

-Purpose: To foster new collaborations between basic and practicing physician scientists by supporting new research teams to conduct initial studies and establish funded translational research programs.
-The expected outcome from the selected team is the submission of one competitive NIH R01 proposal (or equivalent), in two years and two publications.
+To foster collaboration between COM scientists by supporting new research teams.
+The Team Science Program (TSP) is designed to support initial studies that have potential to establish new funded research programs.
+The expected outcome from the selected team is two co-authored publications and the submission of one competitive NIH R01 (or equivalent) proposal within two years.

 Please note announcement and due dates subject to change: For additional information contact Mary McConnell.